San Mateo Podiatry Group

 Our board certified doctors are experts, trusted by thousands of satisfied clients.
 The decision to select a treatment is a decision between the patient and their doctor, to help the patient reach their goals.
 An individual’s medical needs are as unique as the individual themselves.
 Frequently, patients benefit from newer, state of the art treatments.

-San Mateo Podiatry Group has been recognized as a preferred provider with most major health insurance plans.
+- San Mateo Podiatry Group has been recognized as a preferred provider with most major health insurance plans.

 Insurance & Coverage

 However, health insurance companies are not doctors, they can’t practice medicine, or determine what is medically necessary.
-Their coverage decisions can sometimes be based on minimizing cost, rather than what is best for the patient.
+Their policy coverage decisions can sometimes be based on minimizing cost, rather than what is best for the patient.

 Health insurance companies will often not pay for newer, state of the art treatments.
 Sometimes they tell us this up front; other times, they decide only after the treatment.
 This can create a problem; your insurance can refuse to pay after you’ve received treatment.